mjosaarinen/lwaes_isa/README.md

 ```
 The file [hdl/enc1s.v](hdl/enc1s.v) contains Verilog combinatorial
 logic for the instruction that can be used in a RISC-V core.
-The AES and SM4 S-boxes are defined in [hdl/sboxes.v](hdl/sboxes.v).
 ```verilog
 module enc1s(
     output  [31:0]  rd,                 //  output register (wire!)